 The outcome of these rolls always changes the way in which the Force flows around the adventurer.
 If they fail they earn flow and if they succeed they lose it.
-How flow can be used is down in The Flow of the Force.
+How flow can be used is down in Flow.

 Rolling the Dice, Mechanics